lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_03.md

 <a href="step_03/step_03_hex_colors_surfs.png"> <img width="300" src="step_03/step_03_hex_colors_surfs.png" /> </a>
 </p>

 To use the geometry commands such as surfaces and regions, FIRST make sure your mesh object is current.
-Otherwise these geometry command will not be available for use on the mesh object.
+Otherwise, these geometry command will not be available for use on the mesh object.
 Use the **cmo/select** command to make sure you apply these commands to the "mo_mat" mesh object.

 In the previous steps we created two mesh objects, mosurf1 and mosurf2.
 We now tell LaGriT to use those mesh objects to geometry of type **sheet**.
 There are many types of surfaces such as cone, and box.
 See more at [**`surface`**](https://lanl.github.io/LaGriT/pages/docs/commands/SURFACE.html).
 There are options for boundary type which are not necessary for this simple example, so **reflect** is used here.